Fardeen-Awais/Learning-Three-Js-/README.md

 ## #0004:

-lets **explain PerspectiveCamera ** further.
+### Let's Explain PerspectiveCamera

-Imagine you're standing on the side of a long, straight road that stretches off into the distance.
+**" Imagine you're standing on the side of a long, straight road that stretches off into the distance.

-As you look down the road, you notice that the road seems to get smaller and smaller the farther away it gets.
+As you look down the road, you notice that the road seems to get smaller and smaller the farther away it gets."**

-This is because of a phenomenon called perspective.
-Objects that are farther away appear smaller than objects that are closer to you.
+This is because of a **phenomenon called perspective.** Objects that are farther away appear smaller than objects that are closer to you.

 A perspective camera in Three.js works in a similar way.
 It simulates the way our eyes see the world, by making objects that are farther away appear smaller.
 This creates a sense of depth and distance in the 3D scene.